Meadowlarke/Bibliography/Bibliography.md

 ### Chapter 3:

-> p.
 65: _De plus en plus_

-> p.
 70: Ockghem may have had access to several different versions of the song.

-> p.
 72: Proportional stuff.

-> p.
 74: "ul supra" repeat

 #### Chapter 5: Beyond the Cantus Firmus

-> p.
 139: Discussion of Au travail suis, Mi-mi, Quinti toni and how abstractly they quote their source material.

-> p.
 140: Au travail suis and its multiple sources

-> p.
 141: Chigi appears.

-> p.
 157: Relationship of Misa Au travail suis to its model.

 ### Fikentscher, Kai.
 2000.
 “The Dancers: Working (It)” and “Underground Dancing: Autonomy and Interdependence in Music and Dance.”
 In “You Better Work!”
 Underground Dance Music in New York City, 57–67, 79-92.
 Hanover, NH: Wesleyan.

-> p.
 57: "Musicking" and "collective performance."

-> p.
 58: Separation of DJs from dancers.

-> p.
 59: Definition of dance via Judith Hanna/

-> p.
 61: The Paradise Garage (a legendary NYC danxe club.)

-> p.
 64: The phrase "working it."

-> p.
 65: Showcases at gay nightclubs.

-> p.
 66: "Cryptic sexuality."

-> p.
 80: Interactive performance.

-> p.
 80: Synchronicity within the club.

-> p.
 80: "Vibe"

-> p.
 84: Pacing and macrorhythm.

 > P. 84: Guest spots, time, and expectation.

-> p.
 85: High volume.

-> p.
 89: 12" vinyl and remix records.

 ### Fisk, John, looking for?
 Goto [Wilson, James](#Wilson).